Possibly the biggest stencil project in the UK ever:

 They decided to paint the script of heart-warming Christmas classic, ‘It’s a Wonderful Life’, along the length of its route from London to Glasgow.
 Next step was to source a stencil maker who had the skills and experience to cope with such a large scale project.

 The ‘It’s A Wonderful Line’ initiative has been developed with Virgin Trains’ charity partner, Rethink Mental Illness, in recognition of how difficult the festive period can be for some, and the positive impact that simple acts of kindness can have.
-The campaign will direct customers – via a URL below the script – to information, advice, and support around mental health and they have recreated the words from the script using stencils on 14 major city station platforms from London to Glasgow.
+The campaign directed customers – via a URL below the script – to information, advice, and support around mental health and the words from the script were recreated using stencils on 14 major city station platforms from London to Glasgow.
 Glasgow's script includes words from Auld Lang Syne

-Laser Cutting Services were delighted to be approached, to win the contact and to produce cutting files and the hundreds of stencils required.
-These hundreds of metres of stencils are being applied at each of 14 stations.
+Laser Cutting Services were delighted to be approached, to win the contact, to produce the cutting files and manufacture the stencils required.
+These hundreds of metres of stencils were applied at each of 14 stations.
 Some 7.5Kms of stencils were produced in total!
-Bagnalls, the commercial decorating contractor is tasked with applying the stencils to the platforms starting with London Euston on 22 November.
+Bagnalls, the commercial decorating contractor was tasked with applying the stencils to the platforms starting with London Euston on 22 November.

 Some Virgin Train travellers will no doubt make it a quest to visit every station to read the entire script for themselves…1.
 London Euston, Platform 3, 22-Nov

 3. Birmingham International, Platforms 2 and 4, 27-Nov

 7. Crewe, Platform 1, 03-Dec

 9. Liverpool Lime Street, Platform 9, 05-Dec

 10. Manchester Piccadilly, Platform 6, 06-Dec